metatensor/metatrain/docs/src/advanced-concepts/preparing-generic-targets.rst

 ----------

 In order to read a generic target, you will have to specify its layout in the input file.
-Suppose you want to learn a target named ``mtt::my_target``, which is a per-atom Cartesian vector with 10 properties.
-The target section in the input file should look like this:
+Suppose you want to learn a target named ``mtt::my_target``, which is represented as a set of 10 independent per-atom 3D Cartesian vector (we need to learn 3x10 values for each atom).
+The ``target`` section in the input file should look like this:

 .. code-block:: yaml

     targets:
       mtt::my_target:
+        read_from: dataset.xyz
+        key: my_target
         quantity: ""
-        read_from: dataset.xyz
-        key: energy
         unit: ""
         per_atom: True
         type: